iVex/BasicBruteforce/README.md

 After that, enter a sample password and wait the program find it.

 You can easily use the code to program a better version.

-/* I'm also working on a Zip password decryptor. */